Hosted on our partner site, Springshare LibGuides CMS

 Classroom faculty are encouraged to work with library faculty to:

 It is the responsibility of library faculty and other selectors to ensure that all points of view relevant to the college mission are represented in the collection.
-The library endorses the following documents from the American Library Association: the Library Bill of Rights, Interpretations of the Library Bill of Rights, and the Freedom to Read statement.
-Copies of these documents are available on reserve in the library, or through the policies page on the SVC library web site.
+The library endorses the following documents from the American Library Association: the Library Bill of Rights and the Freedom to Read statement.

 Challenges to Library Materials: